hybridsjs/hybrids/README.md

 ### Seamless Localization

-The library has built-in support for automatic translation of the component's content.
-Additionally, the library provides a simple way to add dynamic messages with plural forms, HTML content, and finally handy CLI tool to extract messages from the source code.
+Built-in support for automatic translation of the component's content makes translation seamless and easy to integrate.
+Additionally, the framework provides a way to add dynamic messages with plural forms, HTML content, or use messages outside of the template context.
+Also, it comes with handy CLI tool to extract messages from the source code!

 ```javascript
 import { define, html, localize } from "hybrids";